rushabhk04/Celebritty-Influence--Todays-Youth/README.md

 Please Note

-1: Reddit API calls take some time to fetch as compared to youtube.
+1: Reddit API calls take some time to fetch as compared to YouTube.

-2: r/politics subreddit added as per our discussion with professor.
+2: The r/politics subreddit was added as per our discussion with the professor.
 This is loaded in a separate collection named "politics_data" and for checking the count, we are using a collection called "store_count".

 ## Database schema - NoSQL MongoDB